CISCO report on global trends in networks for 2021. Operations.Maria Cruz Alcocer

 - Operations: Automate end-to-end network policy and segmentation and simplify administrative tasks while improving visibility, reducing alerts, and enabling faster remediation.

-In this next normalcy, it’s about having a network that can adapt to support what the future holds.
+In this next normal, it’s about having a network that can adapt To admit what the future holds.
 As you think about your business resilience strategy, consider how your network can be a key enabler of that strategy.